Skip to content

 Known Constraints

-The XWRSystem will check for certain known constraints, and warn if these are violated via a logger:
+The XWRSystem will check for known constraints on initialization, and warn or raise if any are violated.
+See xwr.constraints for the full list.

 Type Parameters